nixienixie00/Lend-A-Hand-Ika/README.md

 4. **More Info:** Click the "More info" button on a Task Card to view an automated email draft expressing your interest in the volunteering opportunity.
 You can customize the message before sending it.

 5. **Filter Your Search:** Use the "Filter your Search" button to narrow down Task Cards based on specific preferences.
+You Can also filter based on tasks within a certain radius from your location.

 6. **Ask For A Hand:** To create your own volunteering opportunity, click the "Need A Hand?" button.
 Fill out the "Ask for A Hand" form with the title, deadline, required skills, causes, time required, minimum age, and a brief description of the task.
 Click "Submit" to post your task on the Home Page.